Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SoftwareSerial/Class Adafruit_GPS.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “false” if it is already in standby mode so that no commands need to be sent to the GPS to wake it up.
-Otherwise, returns “true” if it entered standby mode.
+This function returns "false" if it is already in standby mode so that no commands need to be sent to the GPS to wake it up.
+Otherwise, returns "true" if it entered standby mode.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “Adafruit_GPS.h” must be included to use the class function.
+.. note :: "Adafruit_GPS.h" must be included to use the class function.

 --------------------------------------------------------------------------------------------------------------------------